Myriopteris yatskievychiana

-Myriopteris yatskievychiana is a small fern native to Mexico, a member of the family Pteridaceae.
-It is known only from a single collection in the Mexican state of Sonora.
+Myriopteris yatskievychiana is a small fern endemic to the Mexican state of Sonora.
+It is known only from a single collection.
 While superficially similar to golden lip fern, a widespread species in Mexico, differences in its coating of hairs and its small size make it distinctive.
-One of the cheilanthoid ferns, it was usually classified in the genus Cheilanthes until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+It is pinnate, with lobed pinnae covered on both sides with straight white hairs.
+One of the cheilanthoid lip ferns, it was usually classified in the genus Cheilanthes as Cheilanthes yatskievychiana until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+The type collection was made in a sycamore forest in a canyon.

 Description

 The fronds emerge in clumps from the rhizome, which is 1 mm in diameter, 4 mm if scales and leaf bases are included.
 The rhizome bears linear to narrowly lanceolate scales, about 3 mm long and not toothed at the edges.
 They are dull and uniformly pale brown in color.

 The fronds are 10 to 15 cm long and 6 to 8 mm wide.
 The stipe (the stalk of the leaf, below the blade) is one-quarter to one-third of the total leaf length, dark reddish-brown with color and darkening to black with age.
 The stipe is rounded and about 0.6 mm in diameter.
 It has a dense coating of lax, jointed hairs up to 1 mm long, which fall off with age.

 The leaf blades are linear in shape.
 They bear 16 to 22 pairs of shallowly-lobed, oblong pinnae.
 The pinnae are borne on jointed stalks about 1 mm long.
 Both upper and lower surfaces of the leaf blade are densely covered with straight white hairs, obscuring the tissue of the leaf.

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
 The false indusia are not differentiated from the rest of the leaf tissue, and are only slightly curved back.
 The sori are concentrated at vein ends and contain tan spores.

 Myriopteris yatskievychiana closely resembles Myriopteris aurea, the golden lip fern, in general appearance, but the latter is much larger, with fronds up to 75 cm long, and bears rusty, tangled hairs on the underside of the leaf, and curved, glandular hairs on the stipe and rachis.